- Error while preparing to send sharing message sometimes appear in Outlook when you try to share your Calendar.

 - Once the application is removed, install it again and check if the issue is still there.

-Alternatively, you can use uninstaller software such as Revo Uninstaller to completely remove Microsoft Office from your PC.
-Once the Office is removed, install it again and check if the issue is still there.
+Alternatively, you can use uninstaller software to completely remove Microsoft Office from your PC.

-- All you need to do is to click on the Calendar Permission and make use of the option to allow access to other users.
+- Click on the Calendar Permission and make use of the option to allow access to other users.

 - After that, you can click on Add on the menu and allow Calendar Permission to other users.
 They would be able to get an invitation through email.